Tropical refined curve counting with descendants: Precise statement of main theorem

 \begin{remark} The $\psi_i$ and $\lambda_g$ classes on the moduli space of logarithmic stable maps can instead be defined directly as Chern classes of tautological bundles on $\mathsf{M}_{g,\Delta}$.
-These definitions are equivalent: see \cite[Proposition 3.4]{MandelRuddat}. \end{remark}
+These definitions are equivalent: see \cite[Proposition 3.4]{MandelRuddat} for the case of $\psi_i$ classes.